Berlin Blockade: Consequences

-Casualities, costs and logistics
+Casualties, costs and logistics

 In total, the USAF delivered 1,783,573 tons and the RAF 541,937 tons, totalling 2,326,406 tons, nearly two-thirds of which was coal, on 278,228 flights to Berlin.
-The C-47s and C-54s together flew over 92000000 mi in the process, almost the distance from Earth to the Sun.
+The C-47s and C-54s together flew over 92 e6mi in the process, almost the distance from Earth to the Sun.
 At the height of the airlift, one plane reached West Berlin every thirty seconds.

 Pilots came from the United States, United Kingdom, Australia, Canada, New Zealand, and South Africa.
 The Royal Australian Air Force delivered 7,968 tons of freight and 6,964 passengers during 2,062 sorties.
+Three New Zealand crews were attached to No. 46 Group RAF; two sets of aircrew (rotations) were dispatched.

-A total of 101 fatalities were recorded as a result of the operation, including 40 Britons and 31 Americans, mostly due to non-flying accidents.
+A total of 101 fatalities were recorded during the operation, including 40 Britons and 31 Americans, mostly due to non-flying accidents.
 One Royal Australian Air Force member was killed in an aircraft crash at Lübeck while attached to No. 27 Squadron RAF.
 Seventeen American and eight British aircraft crashed during the operation.